slybach/fsl/README.md

 The namespace `fsl` is expected to mirror whatever feature from the standard library that FSL implements.
 I might provide a utility header `fsl/fsl.h` to quickly include all of FSL at once, which could be a suitable precompilation target when using precompiled headers.
-To use SFL's vector, assuming vector makes it into FSL, you are expected to `#include "fsl/vector.h"`.
-That should give you a clue as to how to setup SFL if you're a lunatic wanting to use it, and if you don't get it you definitely shouldn't be using it.
+To use FSL's vector, assuming vector makes it into FSL, you are expected to `#include "fsl/vector.h"`.
+That should give you a clue as to how to setup FSL if you're a lunatic wanting to use it, and if you don't get it you definitely shouldn't be using it.